-Export function performed by Carrier Web user will apply this action to the orders.
-For example, if your institution has defined an “Accept” task that moves orders from “Ordered” to “Accepted” state and “Accept” is selected here, then when a Carrier Web user exports orders in “Ordered” state those orders will be changed to “Accepted” state.
-Please note the actions listed here must also be defined in the OptiCash workflow configuration (or OptiVault configuration if Vault type order).
+The export function performed by the Carrier Web user will apply this action to the orders.
+For example, if your institution has defined an “Accept” task that moves orders from “Ordered” to the “Accepted” state and “Accept” is selected here, then when a Carrier Web user exports orders in the “Ordered” state those orders will be changed to “Accepted” state.

+Note: The actions listed here must also be defined in the OptiCash workflow configuration (or OptiVault configuration if Vault type order).